 “It is not simple to move from a hybrid configuration to the cloud”

-That’s right, your stuck using both your internal server and O365 in perpetuity unless you want to try one of their unsupported hybrid to cloud migrations.
+That’s right, you’re stuck using both your internal server and O365 in perpetuity unless you want to try one of their unsupported hybrid to cloud migrations.

 So how do you do an Exchange to Office 365 Migration the right way?

-So as we have established, the hybrid migration wasn’t the solution for me because I wanted to decommission my Exchange box and leave AD on for a just finite amount of time before going full cloud.
+This is, of course, just our opinion (or very informed and repeatedly tested opinion) so as we have established, the hybrid migration wasn’t the solution for us because we want to decommission the on-premise Exchange box and leave AD on for a just finite amount of time before going full cloud.